-Singapore Powers of Attorney From Australia
+Singapore Powers of Attorney

 Many Singaporean clients use a Power of Attorney to appoint someone in Singapore to deal with their HDB Flat on their behalf, and by doing so avoid the unnecessary expense of travelling to Singapore to deal with their HDB Flat themselves.
 I am often asked to certify these POA statements.